Home » National Parks » Mesa Verde National Park » How to Tour Enchanted Mesa Verde National Park

 Mesa Verde Scenic Drive

 There is a requirement that you must be on a ranger-led tour to enter all cliff dwellings.
 The 2023 tour season will run from May 14 through October 21.
-We had purchased our ranger tour tickets online via the recreation.gov website.
+We had purchased our ranger tour tickets online via recreation.gov website.
 Ticketed tours are required to enter most cliff dwellings.
 Luckily, we could book all three of the tours for one day.

 Note: You can purchase Tour tickets only on recreation.gov or by calling 877-444-6777.
 Tickets are available 14 days in advance, 8:00 am MST, on a rolling daily window.